-(A) gross energy
+(A) gross energy;

-(B) gross demand
+(B) gross demand;

 (C) net energy; and

 (D) net demand.

 (6) A method to measure rebound effect and the income effect for an energy efficiency program and demand response program where the effect may be significant.

 (b) In addition to the EM&V plan submitted to the commission under this section, a utility shall submit to the commission and post to the utility’s website, annually, a document containing information, data, and results from the utility’s EM&V activities, including its load impact evaluation studies.